AndrewECooper/chronicler/README.md

    - Click "New Project" → "Deploy from GitHub repo"
    - Select your Chronicler repository

+2. **IMPORTANT: Set Root Directory**
+   - After deployment starts, go to your service Settings
+   - Find "Source" section
+   - Set **Root Directory** to `/backend`
+   - This tells Railway to build from the backend directory where Python files are located

-2. **Configure Environment Variables** (optional for now)
+3. **Configure Environment Variables** (optional for now)
    - No environment variables are required for the minimal setup
    - You'll need to add `DATABASE_URL`, `SECRET_KEY`, etc. later

-3. **Deploy**
+4. **How the Build Works**
-   - Railway will automatically detect the configuration files
+   - Railway detects Python from `requirements.txt` in the backend directory
-   - The build process will:
-     - Install Python dependencies from `backend/requirements.txt`
+   - Installs Python dependencies automatically
+   - Builds the Vue frontend from `../frontend`
-     - Install Node.js dependencies and build the frontend
+   - Copies the built frontend to `backend/static/`
-     - Start the FastAPI server which serves both API and frontend
+   - Starts the FastAPI server which serves both API and frontend

-4. **Access Your App**
+5. **Access Your App**
    - Railway will provide a URL like `https://chronicler-production.up.railway.app`
    - The health check endpoint: `https://your-app.railway.app/health`

 ### Railway Configuration Files

+The configuration files are in the `backend/` directory:
-- **railway.toml**: Main Railway configuration
+- **backend/railway.toml**: Railway deployment configuration
-- **nixpacks.toml**: Tells Railway to use both Python 3.11 and Node.js 20
+- **backend/nixpacks.toml**: Tells Railway to install Node.js and build the frontend during the build phase
-- **Procfile**: Specifies the start command for the web service

-The deployment builds the frontend and serves it through the FastAPI backend, creating a single unified service.
+This setup creates a single unified service that serves both the API and the static frontend.

 ## Current Status